Search the A-Z List

 Asbestos

-Asbestos can be accepted at Household Hazardous Waste Events if it is properly wetted and bagged beforehand.
-Contact the Alliance for details.
-Lean more about proper handling of asbestos materials by visiting the Vermont Department of Health.
+Asbestos is not accepted at transfer stations or the Household Hazardous Waste collection facility.
+Learn more about proper handling of asbestos materials by visiting the Vermont Department of Health.

 Asphalt Shingles